WillWagnerIV/The-Coconuts/UPTS/README.md

 ```
 env/bin/activate
 ```
 5.) use pip to install the archive.
 The following is example code.
-Please change the version to match your download.
+Please change the path (~/Documents/TestArea) to match your downloaded tar location.
 ```
-pip install upts_poc-0.0.5-py3-none-any.whl
+pip install --no-index ~/Documents/TestArea upts_pypoc
 ```